Enterprise Edition

 2.2.1.
 Multi-threaded incremental solving

 With this feature, the solver can run significantly faster, getting you the right solution earlier.
-It is especially useful for large datasets, where score calculation speed is the bottleneck.
+It has been designed to speed up the solver in cases where move evaluation is the bottleneck.
+This typically happens when the constraints are computationally expensive, or when the dataset is large.

 Enabling multi-threaded incremental solving